spectrocloud/librarium/docs/docs-content/integrations/kubernetes-generic.md

 ## Prerequisites

-- A minimum of 4 CPU and 4GB Memory.
+- A minimum of 4 CPU and 4 GB memory.

 - Users or groups mapped to a Kubernetes RBAC role.